danjwilks/danjwilks.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-m a software engineer at Slack, with previous roles at WhatsApp/Facebook (Meta) and Menlo Security.
+I am software engineer at Slack, with previous roles at WhatsApp/Facebook (Meta) and Menlo Security.
 Originally from London, UK, I now call Vancouver home.
-I studied computer science at the University of Edinburgh.
+I studied computer science at the University of Edinburgh in the school of Informatics.

-Beyond coding, I'm passionate about skiing, indoor bouldering, hiking, and football.
+Beyond software development, I'm passionate about skiing, indoor bouldering, hiking, and football.
 I've also had the privilege of playing football with Brentford FC and Cardiff FC development squads.